Specifying and Computing Causes for Query Answers in Databases via Database Repairs and Repair Programs: Introduction

-Most of our research on causality in databases has been motivated by an attempt to understand causality from different angles of data and knowledge management.
+Most of our research on causality in databases has been motivated by an attempt to understand causality in data and knowledge management from different perspectives, and profiting from the established connections between them.
 In \cite{tocs}, precise reductions between causality in databases, database repairs, and consistency-based diagnosis were established; and the relationships were investigated and exploited.
 In \cite{flairsExt}, causality in databases was related to view-based database updates and abductive diagnosis.
 These are all interesting and fruitful connections among several forms of non-monotonic reasoning; each of them reflecting some form of uncertainty about the information at hand.
-In the case of database repairs \cite{Bertossi2011}, it is about the uncertainty due the non-satisfaction of given ICs, which is represented by the presence of possibly multiple intended repairs of the inconsistent database.
+In the case of database repairs \cite{Bertossi2011}, uncertainty due the non-satisfaction of given ICs, and it is represented by a class of possible repairs of the inconsistent database.

 Database repairs can be specified by means of {\em answer-set programs} (or {\em disjunctive logic programs with stable model semantics}) \cite{asp,gelfond,torsten}, the so-called {\em repair-programs}.
 Cf. \cite{monica,Bertossi2011} for details on repair-programs and additional references.
-In this work we exploit the reduction of database causality to database repairs established in \cite{tocs}, by taking advantage of repair programs for specifying and computing causes, their contingency sets, and their responsibility degrees.
-We show that the resulting {\em causality-programs} have the necessary and sufficient expressive power to capture and compute not only causes, which can be done with less expressive programs \cite{Meliou2010a}, but also minimal contingency sets and responsibilities (which provably require higher expressive power).
+In this work we exploit the reduction from database causality to database repairs established in \cite{tocs}, by taking advantage of repair-programs for specifying and computing causes, their contingency sets, and their responsibility degrees.
+We show that the resulting {\em causality-programs} have the necessary and sufficient expressive power to capture and compute not only causes, which can be done with less expressive programs \cite{Meliou2010a}, but also minimal contingency sets and responsibilities, which provably requires higher expressive power.
 Causality programs can also be used for reasoning about causes.